 During the 90’s I was heavily involved in Civil War reenacting.
 It was not a “South Rise Again” thing, it was a living history adventure.
 We lived, camped and ate like soldiers of that era.

 For the most part I enjoyed these weekends educating people, shooting guns, reenacting battles with guns, cannons and horses.
 We did these living history events year round and there is nothing like wearing wool in July.
 There was an event in Georgia that had a temperature in the 60’s when we arrived Friday afternoon.
 By midnight it was 16 degrees and snowing.
-Of course at this point I bent the rules and got the all-weather sleeping bag out of the truck.
-Continue reading Civil War Reenacting
+Of course at this point I bent the rules and got the all-weather sleeping bag out of the truck. … Continue reading

 The Cathedral of St. John the Baptist is just absolutely a fantastic example of Gothic architecture and fits in beautifully in the Savannah’s Historic District.
 We were lucky to visit at Christmas time and the Cathedral was decorated for the Holidays including a very elaborate Nativity Scene.
 Just an incredible place.

 River Street in Savannah is a great place for touristy shopping and dining.
 We had dinner at Wet Willie’s on Saturday night after walking the mile up and down trying to find anyplace with a minimal wait.
 My biggest gripe with this part of Savannah is the Hyatt that distracts from this great riverfront area.